Skip to Content

 On the night of my birthday, I paired the pants with the white button-down shirt they sent me.

-Viviana and I began with dinner at Don Juan, a restaurant favored by the current Colombian President, and ended with a romantic carriage ride through the Old Town.
+Viviana and I began with dinner at Don Juan, a restaurant favored by a previous Colombian President, and ended with a romantic carriage ride through the Old Town.

 The shirt was stylish and breathable, and to my surprise, I didn't feel stifled by wearing long sleeves.